 Revision Rhinoplasty (Nasal Reconstruction)

 Revision rhinoplasty is a surgery that is performed to enhance the form and function of the nose after an initial operation.
-Secondary and tertiary nasal reconstruction, also often called revision rhinoplasty, is performed for a multitude of reasons.
+Also referred to as secondary and tertiary nasal reconstruction, revision rhinoplasty is performed for a multitude of reasons.
 Some reconstructive procedures require staggered stages of surgery to achieve the desired result.
 In other cases, patients may be dissatisfied with the outcome of a cosmetic or functional rhinoplasty and receive an additional operation to address these concerns.
-Dr. Eric Payne, our experienced craniofacial plastic surgeon, is extensively trained in the complexities of nasal reconstruction and can help you or your child correct a wide range of issues, whether they are associated with a disease, defect, injury, or another cause.
+Dr. Eric Payne, our experienced craniofacial plastic surgeon, is extensively trained in the complexities of nasal reconstruction and can help you or your child correct a wide range of issues, whether associated with a disease, defect, injury, or other cause.

 Secondary nasal reconstruction is a complex procedure, and we believe you should be as well-informed as possible before making a decision about your healthcare.
 Talk to us today to learn more and to schedule a consultation.